Integration of differential graded manifolds

 Let us suppose that $N$ is compact.
 For $r\geq1$ let $\Omega_{r}(N)$ denote the Banach space of $C^r$-forms.
 The previous two results (Theorem \ref{thm:extiso} and Proposition \ref{prop:K-inv}) remain valid when $A$, $B$ and $a$ are $C^r$-forms.

 \begin{prop} The map

 is a smooth open embedding of Banach manifolds. \end{prop} \begin{proof} The map $\kappa$ is smooth.
 By Proposition \ref{prop:K-inv} it is injective and its image is open.
-The inverse map (constructed in the proof of Proposition \ref{prop:K-inv} via the unstable manifold of a vector field), defined on the image of $\kappa$, is at least $C^{r}$, by differentiable dependence of unstable manifold on parameters (Robbin \cite[Theorem 4.1]{Robbin}).
+The inverse map (defined on the image of $\kappa$) was constructed in the proof of Proposition \ref{prop:K-inv} via the unstable manifold of the vector field $\hat E$, which depends on $B$.
+Since this dependence on $B$ is smooth, by differentiable dependence of unstable manifold on parameters (Robbin \cite[Theorem 4.1]{Robbin}) we get that $\kappa^{-1}$ is smooth.
 This implies that $\kappa$ is a smooth open embedding. \end{proof}